The order tags article covers basic usage of the order

 11. How much do you agree/ disagree with each of the following statements?

-instruct: Select one response per statement.
+instructions: Select one response per statement.

 type: radio table

-failif: anyChecked($Q11R99) and noneChecked($Q11R99,4)
+fail if: anyChecked($Q11R99) and noneChecked($Q11R99,4)

 1. Strongly disagree